National Sports Day: Celebrating Birth Anniversary of Major Dhyan Chand

 - The first recipient of the Rajiv Gandhi Khel Ratna award was Vishwanathan Anand in 1991-1992.

 - Karnam Malleswari became the first woman to have conferred Rajiv Gandhi Khel Ratna for weightlifting in the year 1994-1995.

 - Pankaj Advani is the only player to receive this award for two different games- Snooker and Billiard.

 Maulana Abul Kalam Azad (MAKA) Trophy

-- Maulana Abul Kalam Azad (MAKA) Trophy consists of rolling trophy and a cash award of Rs 10 lakh for 1st position; Rs 5 lakh for 2nd position and Rs 3 lakh to 3rd position to top overall performing university in the inter-university tournaments.
+- Maulana Abul Kalam Azad (MAKA) Trophy consists of a rolling trophy and a cash award of Rs 10 lakh for 1st position; Rs 5 lakh for 2nd position and Rs 3 lakh to 3rd position to top overall performing university in the inter-university tournaments.

 - It is the highest Inter-University National sports trophy

 Dhyan Chand Award is given for Lifetime Achievements in Sports and Games and was instituted in the year 2002.
 A cash prize of Rs 5 lakh and 3 awards are presented each year to honour those sportspersons who have contributed to sports by their performance throughout their career and continue to contribute to the promotion of sports even after they retire from their active sporting career.
 It is awarded by the Ministry of Youth Affairs and Sports

 - Arjuna Award was instituted in 1961 with a cash prize of Rs 5 lakh, a bronze statue of Arjuna and a scroll.